jspsiy/Kalman-Filtered-Blob-Tracker/README.md

 # Kalman-Filtered-Blob-Tracker
-A project that uses kalman filter to estimate a blob position To compile: delete the folder build
+A project that uses kalman filter to estimate a blob position

+To compile:
--remake the folder
+1. delete the folder "build"
--build
--cmake..
--make.
+2. mkdir build
+3. cmake ..
+4. make

+to use type ./ball_tracker

 Current progress: Added Kalman filter to blobs and demonstrated usage of Object oriented programming.